 PatientPlus articles are written by UK doctors and are based on research evidence, UK and European Guidelines.
 They are designed for health professionals to use, so you may find the language more technical than the condition leaflets.

-Hyperparathyroidism results when there is excessive secretion of parathyroid hormone (PTH).
+Hyperparathyroidism (HPT) results when there is excessive secretion of parathyroid hormone (PTH).
 PTH is secreted by the four parathyroid glands, located in the neck behind the thyroid gland.
 It regulates serum calcium and phosphate levels and also plays a part in bone metabolism.
 High levels of PTH cause serum calcium levels to increase and serum phosphate levels to fall.

-Hyperparathyroidism may be:
+HPT may be:

 - Primary - one parathyroid gland (or more) produces excess PTH.
+This may be asymptomatic.

 - Secondary - there is increased secretion of PTH in response to low calcium because of kidney, liver, or bowel disease.